SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Feeds/ParameterFeed.md

    - The component supports element and parameter data feeds.
 In case a table parameter is added, an indices filter can be specified.
 In case all parameters or all elements are added, a protocol or view feed can be used as an additional filter.

-   - From DataMiner 10.0.0/10.0.2 onwards, multiple view filters can be applied to a parameter feed.
+   - Multiple view filters can be applied to a parameter feed.
 Parameters in those views will then be included as soon as they are included in one of the view filters.

    - From DataMiner 10.2.3/10.3.0 onwards, a default index filter can be applied.
 To do so, first add the `showAdvancedSettings=true` option to the dashboard or app URL.
 In the *Data* pane, a *Parameter table filters* section will then become available where you can configure the filter.